MicrosoftDocs/sdk-api/sdk-api-src/content/resapi/nf-resapi-clusworkersterminate.md

 <p class="CCE_Message">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]

 Waits for multiple  worker threads to terminate up to the specified timeout.
-Optionally,  signals the threads to terminate at the end of the timeout.
+This function can signal the thread to terminate before wait starts, or just wait passively if specified.

 ## -parameters